jjccero/pbrl/README.md

 * Because of the state memory unit, RNN based RL algorithms can reach the goal of 100.0.

 #### Multi-agent Environment

+The `pbrl.competitive` module provides the PBT class of 1v1 multi-agent game and the sample collectors (Runner) corresponding to the on-policy and off-policy algorithms respectively.

 The types of **_obs_**, **_reward_**, **_done_** and **_info_** should be tuples.